Where will we take our family portraits?

 We are looking for a mixture of candid and posed family photos.
 Can you do both?

-Always.
+Always!
 My visual storytelling style leans toward a candid, documentary approach (the kids being hilarious, the dog licking your face), but posed family photographs, where everyone is smiling and looking at the camera, are also treasured keepsakes.
 I work both kinds of photos into Full Sessions.
 In contrast, Mini Sessions are typically more posed, since the sessions are only 15 minutes and don’t lend themselves to as much unposed play.
 Read more about the differences between Mini and Full Sessions here.

 When will our photos be ready, and how many will we receive?

 For Full Sessions, your online gallery of proofs will be available within one week.
 After you’ve had the chance to review your proofs, we convene virtually so that I can help you select your favorite images and figure out what products make the most sense for you and your family.
 Collections start at $599 (remember that Full Sessions include a Starter Collection) and you can see the most popular collections here.
 We’ll place the order and have everything delivered to you within a few weeks.

 For Mini-Sessions, the turnaround is even faster!
 You will either select your favorite photos onsite before your session is over, or online within the next 2-3 days.

 Can we bring along the family pet?

 Sure!
 Pets are totally family members!
 Let’s just make sure they’re groomed, well behaved, and on a leash.
 Bring plenty of treats and a few chew toys, to be safe.
 Check out my tips for including pets in your family portraits.

 My in-laws will be in town during our session.
 Can we do a few pictures with them?